 Troop 5280 is the first transitional Boy Scout troop in the Denver metro area.
 It was formed in 2009 to provide special needs scouts between 10½ and 18-years-old with the basic foundation and knowledge of the traditional Boy Scout program.

 Exposing Jack to Scouting was never part of a grand plan.
 Tim Ryan had very warm feelings for his time in the Scouts as a youth, but the years from the time he learned Jack was autistic (1994) until he started in Cub Scouts (2000) were a whirlwind of therapies and other efforts to address the autism that had become the central feature of their family’s lives.

 Learn how a special needs Boy Scout with Down syndrome was included in Troop 767, Gateway District, Denver Area Council.

-See how the adult leaders of Troop 5280 interact with their youths.
+See how adults at Troop 5280 interact with their youths.

 For the college bound: